nykwil/EcsRollbackTest/README.md

 # EcsRollbackTest

+## Assets/Tests Folder (start here)
+This is where the rollback and bootstrap code lives.

+### Boostrap.cs
+Builds the worlds and create update system

+### CustomUpdateSystem.cs
+This is where the ticking and rollback occurs.

-## EcsWar Folder
+## Assets/EcsWar Folder
 This is minimal components and systems for a shooting game.

-## Tests Folder
-This is where the rollback and bootstrap code lives.

-## Boostrap.cs
-Builds the world and create update system

-## CustomUpdateSystem.cs
-This is where the ticking and rollback occurs